Exploiting Sensing Signal in ISAC: A NOMA Inspired Scheme: Introduction

 Compared to the system which merely employs the communication signals for achieving the two functions, it has been shown that additional dedicated sensing signals are generally essential to better facilitate sensing in ISAC \cite{liu2020beamforming, liu2021cram, hua2021optimal}.
 This, however, also causes significant challenges in how to coordinate the sensing signals for supporting communications.
-In the existing ISAC frameworks, the sensing signal is regarded as the harmful interference to communication, which is mitigated through the beamforming design \cite{liu2020beamforming, liu2021cram} or the ideal interference-cancellation receiver \cite{hua2021optimal}.
-To the best of the authors' knowledge, the potentials of exploiting the sensing signal to further convey information for benefiting the communication have not been investigated.
-This provides the main motivation of this work.
+In the existing ISAC frameworks, the sensing signal is regarded as a harmful interference to communication, which is mitigated through the beamforming design \cite{liu2020beamforming, liu2021cram} or the ideal interference-cancellation receiver \cite{hua2021optimal}.
+To the best of the authors' knowledge, the potential of exploiting the sensing signal to further convey information for benefiting the communication has not been investigated.
+This provides the main motivation for this work.